- 30 Age

 - 180cm Height

-Six years later, a more mindful and mature O’Connor is on the brink of a quite remarkable return to the Wallaby fold.
 Born in Queensland, but raised in the early part of his life in New Zealand, O’Connor was one of a long list of Wallabies to have graduated from Nudgee College, Brisbane.
-A back of phenomenal skill and extreme versatility, O’Connor won selection in the Queensland I side which won the 2007 Australian Schools’ Division 1 Championship, and then Australian Schools.
+A back of phenomenal skill and extreme versatility, O’Connor won selection in Queensland's 2007 champion schools’ side and then Australian Schools.

 Selected in the Australian Schools squad for Tests against England U18s and New Zealand Schools.